Rime ice

-Both rime types are less dense than clear ice and cling less, therefore damage due to rime is generally less than damage from clear ice.
-Glaze ice is similar in appearance to clear ice.
-Glaze ice is the result of a completely different process, occurring during freezing rain or drizzle.
+Soft and hard rime are less dense than clear ice and less adhesive, thus generally cause less damage.
+Glaze ice is similar in appearance to clear ice, however it is the result of a completely different process, occurring during freezing rain or drizzle.

-Rime ice also forms when ice forms on the surface of an aircraft, particularly on the leading edges and control surfaces, when it flies through a cloud made of supercooled water liquid droplets.
-Rime ice is the least dense, milky ice is intermediate and clear ice is the most dense.
+Rime ice also forms when ice forms on the surface of an aircraft, particularly on the leading edges and control surfaces when it flies through a cloud made of supercooled water liquid droplets.
+Rime ice is the least dense, milky ice is intermediately dense and clear ice is the most dense.
 All forms of ice can spoil lift and may have a catastrophic effect on an airborne aircraft.
-Ice is hazardous to flight as it disrupts airflow, increases weight, and adds drag.
-Ice forming on propellers or engine inlets can cause severe vibration and/or damage if ingested.
+These hazardous effects are due to the ice's ability to disrupt airflow, increase weight, and add drag.
+Ice forming on propellers or engine inlets are especially dangerous as it can cause severe vibration and/or damage if ingested.

-Origin of name

-The word 'Rime' comes from Middle English - rime, ryme, rim, from Old English - hrīm, from Proto-West Germanic - *hrīm, from Proto-Germanic - *hrīmaz, *hrīmą (“hoarfrost”), from Proto-Indo-European - *krey- (“to streak; graze; touch”).